Paramount High School

 Paramount High School is a comprehensive public high school in Paramount, California, USA.
 It is part of the Paramount Unified School District.
 The school serves students in grades 9–12 on two campuses, West Campus for 9th grade students and Senior Campus for grades 10–12.
-Being the largest school in the area with one of the highest populations in California, most students enrolled come from the cities of Paramount, Lakewood, Bellflower, Long Beach, Rancho Dominguez and South Gate.
+It is the largest school in the area with one of the highest populations in California.

+Paramount USD, of which this is the sole comprehensive high school, includes all of Paramount and sections of Bellflower, Compton, Lakewood, Long Beach, and South Gate.